 - 10. Data points should be represented on a graph by a symbol (circle, square, diamond, or triangle). - 11.
-If a continuous mathematical expression plots the points, it should not be denoted by symbols. - 12.
-Scales should be selected to use the available graphing area effectively; the plotted data should use a significant percentage of the paper and be approximately centered on the page. - 13.
-When data represents a phenomenon that should be a smooth continuous function (e.g., load vs. deflection of a beam), a smooth curve should be plotted using a "best fit" curve.
-When data are presented for a non-continuous function (such as daily precipitation vs. day of the year), it is common to connect individual data points with straight lines or use a bar-graph style. - 14.
-The ordinate and abscissa should be given clear labels in a consistent set of units (you would not plot load in pounds against displacement in centimeters). - 15.
-When several data sets are plotted on a single graph, different symbols should be used for each data set and explained in a legend. - 16.
+If a continuous mathematical expression is plotted the points used to plot it should not be denoted by symbols. - 12.
+Scales should be selected to make effective use of the available graphing area; that is, the plotted data should use a major percentage of the paper and be approximately centered on the page. - 13.
+When data represents a phenomenon which should be a smooth continuous function (e.g., load vs. deflection of a beam), a smooth curve should be plotted through data using a "best fit" curve.

+When data are presented for a non-continuous function (such as daily precipitation vs. day of year), it is common to connect individual data points with straight lines or to use a bargraph style.

+- 14. The ordinate and abscissa should be given clear label in a consistent set of units (you would not plot load in pounds against displacement in centimeters). - 15.
+When several sets of data are plotted on a single graph, different symbols should be used for each set of data and explained in a legend. - 16.
 The graph should have a descriptive title.
-If you have plotted stress vs. strain, do not simply repeat the ordinate and abscissa labels; this is redundant and adds no useful information.
+If you have plotted stress vs. strain, do not simply repeat the ordinate and abscissa labels.
+This is redundant and adds no useful information.
 However, a title such as "Uniaxial Tensile Test of A-36 Steel" might be suitable.
-The date of the experiment/lab and the person or group who prepared the graph should be a part of the title block. - 17.
-Sometimes it is necessary to add a small figure or sketch to clarify the meaning of one or more of the plotted parameters.
-The need for such additional information must be judged on the ability of the reader to interpret the graph quickly.
+The date of the experiment/lab and person or group who prepared graph should be a part of the title block. - 17.
+Sometimes it is necessary to add a small figure or sketch to clarify the meaning of one or more of the parameters being plotted.
+The need for such additional information must be judged on the ability of the reader of the report to quickly interpret the graph.

-Figure 5.
+Figure 6.
 Sample Figures